KATHIR1611/Execute-a-program-for-pick-place-operations-in-Doosan-Industrial-Cobot-using-DRL-st/README.md

-A program for pick and place operations in Doosan Industrial Cobot using DRL studio has been executed successfully
+A program for pick and place operations in Doosan Industrial Cobot using DRL studio has been executed successfully.